 At his final performance at Eberhard Schoener’s Classic Rock Night in Munich (December 1982, above), Nomi delivered one heartbreaking and utterly human rendition of The Cold Song, Henry Purcell’s aria of the Cold Genius from the opera, King Arthur.
 It was a goodbye that he knew was a goodbye to performing and to life.

 Klaus struggles to maintain in its tremendously difficult but requisite vocal control: “I can scarcely move or draw my breath,” the space face sings, and he stumbles back: “Let me, let me, let me freeze again to death.”
 Amazingly, Nomi’s studio rendition had been picked by Morrissey as the entrance music for The Smiths’ debut concert in Manchester just four months earlier.

 As this new mystery disease, AIDS was so new that none of his friends felt brave enough to visit Klaus in hospital, according to their own recollections in a biographical film released in 2004, The Nomi Song.
 It’s a moving film biography about this unique life, told through the stories of those who were there.)
-In the film, his friends each give well-worn justifications for not visiting him in the hospital, but they each appear retrospectively saddened by the fact that they didn’t get to say their goodbyes.
+In the film, his friends each give well-worn justifications for not visiting him in the hospital (lest we forget, this was a time when it was thought the unexplained illness may be contagious), but they each appear retrospectively saddened by the fact that they didn’t get to say their goodbyes.

 Nomi was one of the downtown NYC scene’s earliest AIDS casualties, when the virus was still being referred to in the mass media (on those few occasions when it was mentioned at all) as “gay cancer,” and then, “gay-related immune disorder (GRID).”